impermeable/coq-waterproof/README.md

 We conclude that (& -r < -r/2 = 1 - r/2 - 1 ≤ Rmax(1/2, 1 - r/2) - 1 = x - 1).
 ```
 The chain of inequalities is used to show that `-r < x - 1`.

+## TODO

+ [ ] Split total statements in Ltac2 before calling `waterprove` to have more precise error locations

 ## Background